 You may not be interested in bonus room ideas that involve creating a quiet place.
 In fact, your dream bonus room may be a perfectly loud home theater.
 Smart technology has made it possible to achieve an at-home theater experience that rivals your local cinema.

 Programmable lighting and complex surround sound systems are more affordable than ever.
-Every metro area has companies dedicated to helping clients create the perfect space to enjoy favorite shows and movies.
+Every metro area has companies dedicated to helping clients create the perfect space to enjoy their favorite shows and movies.
 However, you can also educate yourself on home acoustics, then design and install a surround sound system yourself.
-Check out the following videos:
+Check out the following video for some inspiration.

 Of course, comfortable seating is an equally vital element in your theater or TV room.
 Invest in one or two comfy couches that recline, or purchase reclining theater seats that can be set up in rows.
-Frame and display some of your favorite movie posters, but keep the overall décor minimal so as to not distract attention away from the screen.
+Frame and display some of your favorite movie posters, but keep the overall decor minimal so as to not distract attention away from the screen.
 Dark walls are helpful when watching a movie during the daytime, but don’t be afraid to run with a lighter color scheme in your home theater if it suits you better.
-For some ideas on TV walls, check out this article on The 70 Best TV Walls.
+For some ideas on TV walls, check out this article on the best TV walls.